veecode-platform/platform-backstage-plugins/plugins/veecode-assistant-ai-backend/README.md

 - No
 - Yes
 default: false
-Diretrizes de resposta
+Response guidelines
-Listar todas as propriedades necessárias : incluir todas as propriedades e especificações necessárias para um catalog-info.yamlarquivo válido.
+List all necessary properties : include all the properties and specifications needed for a `catalog-info.yaml` valid file.

-Destaque possíveis personalizações : explique claramente como e onde o usuário pode personalizar o modelo, destacando parâmetros específicos.
+Highlight possible customizations: clearly explain how and where the user can customize the template, highlighting specific parameters.

-Mantenha uma estrutura clara : organize as respostas claramente para que sejam mais fáceis de entender e implementar pelos usuários.
+Maintain a clear structure: organize answers clearly so that they are easier for users to understand and implement.

-Seja completo e preciso : todas as instruções devem ser completas e precisas, evitando suposições sobre o conhecimento do usuário.
+Be complete and precise: all instructions must be complete and precise, avoiding assumptions about the user's knowledge.

 ## My test:

-Input:
+**Input**:
-Gere um modelo para este módulo:
+Generate a template for this module:

-rds = { instance_class = "db.t3.small" deletion_protection = false multi_az = false availability_zone = "us-east-1a" db = { engine = "postgres" engine_version = "14.4" family = "postgres14" name = "postgres" } storage = { type = "gp2" allocated = 5 max_allocated = 100 encrypted = true } backup = { retention_period = 30 window = "04:00-06:00" } maintenance = { window = "tue:02:00-tue:04:00" auto_minor_version_upgrade = true } } credentials = { username = "postgres" password = "password_secreto" }
+rds = { instance_class = "db.t3.small" deletion_protection = false multi_az = false availability_zone = "us-east-1a" db = { engine = "postgres" engine_version = "14.4" family = "postgres14" name = "postgres" } storage = { type = "gp2" allocated = 5 max_allocated = 100 encrypted = true } backup = { retention_period = 30 window = "04:00-06:00" } maintenance = { window = "tue:02:00-tue:04:00" auto_minor_version_upgrade = true } } credentials = { username = "postgres" password = "password_secret" }

-output:
+**output**:
-Claro!
-Aqui está um modelo Backstage completo baseado na configuração fornecida para o seu módulo RDS:
+Of course!
+Here is a complete Backstage template based on the configuration provided for your RDS module:

 apiVersion: scaffolder.backstage.io/v1beta3
 kind: Template